PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 </table>
 </div>

 - **Self-hosting:** While we recommend most customers use PostHog Cloud, PostHog can be self-hosted on your own infrastructure so you keep control of all your data.
 This is useful for businesses that handle highly sensitive information, such as defense or health data, but it is more expensive than using PostHog Cloud.
+See: [Who should self-host PostHog?](#who-should-selfhost-posthog)

 - **HIPAA compliance:** Both Mixpanel and PostHog will sign a Business Associate Agreement if you require HIPAA compliance, [subject to conditions](anchor-link-here).
 Self-hosting PostHog is also a popular option for companies handling personal health information.
-See: [Who should self-host PostHog?](achor-link-here).

 - **Cookie-less tracking:** If you'd rather not serve annoying cookie banners to your users, PostHog can be configured to store data in memory so it doesn't persist beyond a single session.
 See: [How to use PostHog without cookie banners](/tutorials/cookieless-tracking).
+Note: some types of user analysis aren't possible with this method.

 ## Tracking & SDKs